jgstew/jgstew.github.io/_posts/2019-08-16-Mapping-CVEs-to-Patches-in-BigFix.md

 `names of fixlets whose(exists (cve id list of it | ""; source id of it | "") whose(it as lowercase contains "KB4511553" as trimmed string as lowercase) ) of bes sites whose("Patches for Windows" = display name of it)`

 Notice that both of these examples are using the same BigFix Session Relevance, only changing which value is being queried.
+This could easily be turned into a BigFix Windows Console Dashboard which would make it easier to search for windows patches based upon CVE or KB article.

 ### How to find the related Session Relevance Inspectors: